 28. Tiger Half Sleeve Tattoo

 A half sleeve tattoo is a great option for someone who wants a large and detailed tiger design.
 It is also a fantastic way to express yourself, as covering a significant part of your arm takes time, money, and dedication.
 The half sleeve is much more versatile than a full sleeve, though, as it is easier to cover up.
 Choose to focus the design on the upper half of your arm if you wish to keep it hidden during the summer and winter months.
-There is no limit on what you can get inked, and your design is all about getting creative; that said, these pieces look best when they follow a specific theme, for example, nature.
-Work with your chosen tattoo artist to come up with imagery and a technique that best suits you.
+There is no limit on what you can get inked, and your design is all about getting creative; these pieces look best when they follow a specific theme, for example, nature.
+Work with your chosen tattoo artist to create imagery and a technique that best suits you.

 29. Tiger Hand Tattoo

 A hand tattoo is not a placement that should be chosen without some serious consideration.
 This location has many pros and cons, including that it can make a statement and show off the things you love.
 However, the visibility of your hands makes it a piece that is almost impossible to hide.
 Although this has a rebellious feel, it can impact your job opportunities.
 Designs here also tend to fade quickly because of exposure to the elements and frequency of use.
 Plus, they hurt because of the thin skin, nerve endings, and proximity to bone.
-For some people, this can be a pro, though, as it shows the world you are a risk-taker and someone who is not concerned with what others think of them.
+For some people, this can be a pro, though, as it shows the world you are a risk-taker and not concerned with what others think of you.

 30. Tiger Knee Tattoo